polterguy/magic/backend/files/etc/snippets/what-is-the-syntax-of-hyperlambda.md

-What is the syntax of Hyperlambda?
+What is the syntax of Hyperlambda? | How is Hyperlambda's syntax | Explain Hyperlambda syntax

 Hyperlambda is a graph based file format similar to YAML or JSON.
 It consists of a name part, a value part, and a children collection.
 The name and value is separated by a : character.